vladak/three-dee/Doubler snap fit case/README.md

 [Color Sensing Music Player](https://learn.adafruit.com/color-sensing-music-player) so this is in fact a remix and mashup.

-This is meant for both the RFM69 sender (with battery) as well as the [receiver](https://github.com/vladak/radio2mqtt) (without battery).
+This is meant for both sender (with battery) as well as the [receiver](https://github.com/vladak/radio2mqtt) (without battery).